Initialize List with Values in Java

 You can also use Stream

-which is more flexible:
+API which is more flexible:-

 Stream<String> strings = Stream.of("foo", "bar", "baz");

-You can concatenate Streams
+You can combine two or more Streams

-Stream<String> strings = Stream.concat(Stream.of("foo", "bar"),
+Stream<String> strings = Stream.concat(Stream.of("foo", "bar"), Stream.of("baz", "qux"));

-Or you can go from a Stream
+You can transform a Stream

-List<String> strings = Stream.of("foo", "bar", "baz").collect(Collectors.toList());
+List<String> list = Stream.of("foo", "bar", "baz").collect(Collectors.toList());

-List<String> strings = Stream.of("foo", "bar").collect(Collectors.toCollection(ArrayList::new));
+List<String> arrayList = Stream.of("foo", "bar").collect(Collectors.toCollection(ArrayList::new));